functionalscript/functionalscript/doc/vm-rearchitecture.md

 We will add new tags for FunctionalScript byte code in the future as they are not needed for Stage 1.

-This design ensures that the byte code remains portable and does not rely on a specific VM implementation, allowing flexibility in integrating with other environments, including content-addressable implementation of FunctionalScript.
+## Summary

+If you think the architecture looks promising and want to see a standalone implementation of FunctionalScript VM sooner, please consider [sponsoring the project ❤️](https://opencollective.com/functionalscript).